shivajiva101/OctoWrt/README.md

 ```

 ▶️ _**Note!**_
 _Booting the latest versions of OctoPrint takes a while (~5 minutes) and even longer on the first boot after installation when OctoPrint will configure itself.
 Once booted however, everything works as expected.
-If you care that much about this you can install older versions (v1.0.0 for example) that are much lighter but are not plugin enabled.
-Only Temps, Control, Webcam and Gcode preview._

 #### 8. First setup